-Honestly, I don’t even own one myself yet, though I hope to remedy that in the near future (Update: I have now tested the Anne Pro and TADA68 Pro).
-Still, more choices for a good wireless mechanical keyboard is something I think many in the mechanical keyboard community would welcome with open arms.
+Still, more choices for a good wireless mechanical keyboard with low input lag, durable build quality and reliable Bluetooth connectivity is something the mechanical keyboard community would welcome with open arms.
 Since I’m currently on the hunt for one of my own I thought I would share what I’ve learned from my research.
-We’ll be examining five of the best currently available wireless mechanical keyboards to see if we can find a viable board or two that will please casuals and enthusiasts alike.
+We’ll be examining five of the best currently available wireless mechanical keyboards to see if we can find a viable keyboard or two that will please casuals and enthusiasts alike.

 I don’t even own one myself, though I hope to remedy that in the near future.
 (Update: I have now tested the Anne Pro and TADA68 Pro discussed below.)
 Continue reading